robj411/p2_drivers/README.md

 The VLY reflects individuals’ willingness to trade wealth for reductions in risk of mortality.
-We rely on the intrinsic rather than instrumental interpretation of the valuation of life (Cutler and Summers 2020), and we use existing estimates of the value of a statistical life (VSL) to estimate VLY.
+We rely on the intrinsic rather than instrumental interpretation of the valuation of life (Cutler and Summers 2020), and we use an existing estimate of the value of a statistical life (VSL) to estimate VLY.
 We interpret the VSL as a population-weighted average (Ananthapavan et al. 2021; Robinson, Sullivan, and Shogren 2021), where each age group has a VSL defined by the number of expected life years